Latest news

 Apprentice bookbinder Peder Herzog (1838-1920) arrives in Stockholm from Germany in 1859.
 In Stockholm he starts a modest bookbinding business that within a few decades becomes the largest in the Nordic countries.

-Cancer researcher Sten Eirik W. Jacobsen receives Torsten Söderberg Academy Chair in Medicine 2015
+Cancer researcher Sten Eirik W. Jacobsen will receive the Torsten Söderberg Academy Professorship in Medicine in 2015

-The Royal.
-Academy of Sciences has decided to award Sten Eirik Waelgaard Jacobsen, Karolinska Institutet, the Torsten Söderberg Academy Professorship in Medicine 2015 "for his pioneering studies of the normal maturation of blood cells and cancer transformation".
+The Royal Swedish Academy of Sciences has decided to award Sten Eirik Waelgaard Jacobsen of the Karolinska Institute the Torsten Söderberg Academy Professorship in Medicine for 2015 “for his groundbreaking studies of the normal maturation and malignant transformation of blood cells.”

 Alzheimer's research awarded - Söderberg Prize in Medicine 2016 to Kaj Blennow